10 ways to get kids to love school

 As the summer winds to a close, kids know what's coming.
 It's the evil "s-word": School.
 Yuck!
 But school doesn't have to be synonymous with fear and loathing, for your kids.

 Whether it's your child's first time attending school or they've gone through several grades already, help your kids enjoy school with tips from two parenting experts: Ann Pleshette Murphy, a psychologist, parenting educator and author of "The Secret of Play," and Brenda Nixon, M.A., a parenting expert and author of "The Birth to Five Book."

-As a parent, you're often the most influential teacher in your child's life, and if you employ a nanny, she's also a very important mentor.
-Nixon says, "When parents read a book or take an adult education class, they're modeling that everyone continues to learn -- which is one way to instill a positive learning attitude in their children."
+As a parent, you are often the most influential teacher in your child's life, and if you employ a caregiver for your child, she's also a very important mentor.
+Nixon says, "When parents read a book or take an adult education class, they're modeling that everyone continues to learn — which is one way to instill a positive learning attitude in their children."

 "Speak respectfully about the teacher, so kids will respect and obey them," Nixon advises.

 Music lessons, baseball practices, art classes, karate tournaments.
-Many kids' schedules are so packed that you need a real live personal assistant to help organize.
+Many kids are so overscheduled that you need a real live personal assistant to help organize.
 While your child may love all of these after-school activities, and they're great for socializing and improving future college applications, you don't want your child to become overwhelmed.

 Talk to your children about the different activities they participate in, what they really enjoy doing and what can be cut from the schedule.